-Each forum will be enhanced by informational products and engagement opportunities, such as webcast videos, short reports, and resources for involved citizens.
+Each forum is enhanced by informational products and engagement opportunities, such as webcast videos, short reports, and resources for involved citizens.

 Houston, September 26, 2015

 This forum explored ways to overcome barriers to collaboration between scientists and local communities.
 Participants learned about new ways for scientists, leaders, and citizens to work together, and left with strategies and tangible advice to develop (or improve) community/scientist connections.
 Learn more >

 Science, Democracy, and a Healthy Food Policy: How Citizens, Scientists, and Public Health Advocates Can Partner to Forge a Better Future